 Cholesterol Management Vaccine: We are developing an immunotherapeutic vaccine against endogenous cholesteryl ester transfer protein ("CETP"), which may be useful in reducing risks associated with atherosclerosis.
 CETP is a key intermediary in the balance of HDL (high-density lipoprotein) and LDL (low-density lipoprotein).
-We are developing this vaccine, CETi-1, to stimulate an immune response against CETP, which we believe may improve the ratio of HDL to LDL cholesterol and reduce the progression of atherosclerosis.
-We have conducted preliminary studies of rabbits, which have demonstrated the ability of CETi-1 vaccine to elevate HDL and reduce the development of blood vessel lesions.
+We are developing this vaccine, CETi, to stimulate an immune response against CETP, which we believe may improve the ratio of HDL to LDL cholesterol and reduce the progression of atherosclerosis.
+We have conducted preliminary studies of rabbits, which have demonstrated the ability of CETi vaccine to elevate HDL and reduce the development of blood vessel lesions.

-CETi-1 is being developed for the management of patients with low levels of HDL cholesterol.
-In September 1999, we initiated a double-blind placebo controlled, Phase I clinical trial of our CETi-1 vaccine in adult volunteers.
-The object of the study was to demonstrate the safety of single administrations of the vaccine at four different dosage strengths and results were announced in January 2001.
+CETi is being developed for the management of patients with low levels of HDL cholesterol.
+In September 1999, we initiated a double-blind placebo controlled, Phase I clinical trial of our CETi vaccine in adult volunteers.
+The object of the study was to demonstrate the safety of single administrations of the vaccine at four different dosage strengths and results were announced in

+January 2001.
 The vaccine was well tolerated in the 48 adult volunteers who participated in the study.
 The only serious adverse reaction reported during the study (allergic reaction to shower gel) was not related to study medication.
 There were no differences in the safety profiles of placebo groups and active vaccine groups.
 In addition, there was limited evidence of an immune response in one subject treated with the highest dose.
-Subsequently, AVANT announced results from a double-blinded placebo controlled extension of the earlier completed CETi-1 Phase I trial in the same healthy adult volunteers receiving a second dose of the vaccine.
+Subsequently, AVANT announced results from a double-blinded placebo controlled extension of the earlier completed CETi Phase I trial in the same healthy adult volunteers receiving a second dose of the vaccine.
 Results from the extension study showed measurable antibody titers in all dose groups treated with study medication, suggesting a dose-response relationship.

 These data were helpful in moving the program forward to a placebo controlled Phase II study, which was initiated in August 2001, in approximately 200 patients with low levels of HDL cholesterol.
-The objectives of the study were to evaluate the safety, immunogenicity and dose-response relationship of the CETi-1 product in patients who receive an initial immunization followed by boosters.
+The objectives of the study were to evaluate the safety, immunogenicity and dose-response relationship of the CETi product in patients who receive an initial immunization followed by boosters.
 The primary endpoint was the change in HDL cholesterol measured after the sixmonth booster.
-In

-October 2003, AVANT completed the CETi-1 vaccine Phase II efficacy study.
+In October 2003, AVANT completed the CETi vaccine Phase II efficacy study.
 The results of the study demonstrated proof-of-concept in humans confirming that blocking cholesterol transfer could raise HDL levels.
-In addition, the CETi-1 vaccine worked as designed to elicit anti-CETP antibodies in a high percentage of patients treated, approximately 90%.
-During the period January 1, 2000 through December 31, 2003, AVANT incurred approximately \$10.9 million in research, development and clinical costs associated with the CETi-1 program.
-We plan to seek a corporate partner to complete development and to commercialize the CETi-1 vaccine.
+In addition, the CETi vaccine worked as designed to elicit anti-CETP antibodies in a high percentage of patients treated, approximately 90%.
+In recent pre-clinical testing, we have identified a new adjuvanted formulation for the vaccine that elicits more than a 10-fold increase in anti-CETP antibody titers when compared to the current CETi vaccine.
+We have contracted for the production of GMP peptide for the newly formulated vaccine and we expect to complete toxicology, release and stability studies in 2005 consistent with the goal of having a CETi vaccine back into the clinic within approximately twelve months.
+During the period January 1, 2000 through December 31, 2004, AVANT incurred approximately \$11.7 million in research, development and clinical costs associated with the CETi program.
+We plan to seek a corporate partner to complete development and to commercialize the CETi vaccine.